Chart Color Schemes

 Waikerie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Waikerie is estimated at around 2,703 people.
-This reflects an increase of 22 people since the 2021 Census, which reported a population of 2,681 people.
-The change is inferred from the resident population of 2,653, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 38 persons per square kilometer.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+As of May 2026, the population of the suburb of Waikerie is estimated to be around 2,695.
+This figure reflects an increase of 14 people since the 2021 Census, which reported a population of 2,681.
+The change is inferred from AreaSearch's estimation of the resident population at 2,685 following examination of the latest ERP data release by the ABS in June 2025 and an additional 21 validated new addresses since the Census date.
+This equates to a density ratio of 38 persons per square kilometer.
+Population growth was primarily driven by overseas migration during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, a population increase just below the median of Australian non-metropolitan areas is expected for the suburb of Waikerie, with an expected increase of 112 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.7% in total over the 17 years.
+Future trends indicate an expected increase just below the median of national regional areas by 2041, with Waikerie expected to increase by 102 persons, reflecting a total increase of 3.4% over the 16 years.

 Frequently Asked Questions - Population